South Carolina: Higher education

-Universities and colleges ranked by endowment, 2010

 Health care

-For overall health care, South Carolina is ranked 33rd out of the 50 states, according to the Commonwealth Fund, a private health foundation working to improve the health care system.
+For overall health care, South Carolina is ranked 37th out of the 50 states in 2022, according to The Commonwealth Fund, a private health foundation working to improve the health care system.
 The state's teen birth rate was 53 births per 1,000 teens, compared to the national average of 41.9 births, according to the Kaiser Family Foundation.
 The state's infant mortality rate was 9.4 deaths per 1,000 births compared to the national average of 6.9 deaths.

 There were 2.6 physicians per 1,000 people compared to the national average of 3.2 physicians.
 There was $5,114 spent on health expenses per capita in the state, compared to the national average of $5,283.
-There were 26 percent of children and 13 percent of elderly living in poverty in the state, compared to 23 percent and 13 percent, respectively, doing so in the U.S. And, 34 percent of children were overweight or obese, compared to the national average of 32 percent.
+There were 26 percent of children and 13 percent of elderly living in poverty in the state, compared to 23 percent and 13 percent, respectively, doing so in the U.S. There were 34 percent of children that were overweight or obese, compared to the national average of 32 percent.